-Contrary to widespread perceptions in the United States, Mexico is a relatively modern, economically diverse middle-income country with public institutions that function adequately outside of matters dealing with organized crime.
-Mexico is arguably the most important strategic partner of the United States, with the economic prosperity of both closely linked through the North American Free Trade Agreement.
+Contrary to widespread perceptions in the U.S., Mexico is a relatively modern, economically diverse middle-income country with public institutions that function adequately outside of matters dealing with organized crime.

+Mexico is arguably the most important strategic partner of the U.S., with the economic prosperity of both closely linked through NAFTA.

-Mexico's close economic relationship with the United States has also made it a bulwark against the advances of extra-hemispheric actors such as China, Russia and Iran.
+Mexico's close economic relationship with the U.S. has also made it a bulwark against the advances of extra-hemispheric actors such as China, Russia and Iran.
 A Mexico which were to be engaged in significant, warm economic and political relationships with these extra-hemispheric actors would force the United States to fundamentally re-evaluate its security position in the hemisphere.
-The anti-Mexico rhetoric of the 2016 presidential election has provoked many in Mexico to re-evaluate their historically troubled relationship with the United States, yet has not yet provoked the country to move decisively to change its posture vis-à-vis these extra-hemispheric actors.
+The anti-Mexico rhetoric of the 2016 presidential election has provoked many in Mexico to re-evaluate their historically troubled relationship with the U.S., yet has not yet provoked the country to move decisively to change its posture vis-à-vis these extra-hemispheric actors.

-Mexico is also a key partner of the United States in managing flows of drugs, migrants, and weapons, as well as other security issues on its shared border.
-Mexico further shares the Caribbean basin with the United States, including not only its oil, but also giving Mexico, as well as the United States, a strong interest in the future of Cuba, whose western coast is almost as close to Mexico's Yucatan Peninsula as Cuba's north coast is to Miami.
+Mexico is also a key partner of the U.S. in managing flows of drugs, migrants, and weapons, as well as other security issues on its shared border.
+Mexico further shares the Caribbean basin with the U.S., including not only its oil, but also giving Mexico, as well as the U.S. a strong interest in the future of Cuba, whose western coast is almost as close to Mexico's Yucatan Peninsula as Cuba's north coast is to Miami.

-In addition, Mexico is an important economic and political actor in the Pacific, and its leadership will be important to the future of structures that define the trade and political regime that prevail in the Pacific, including the Asia-Pacific Economic Cooperation, the Trans-Pacific Partnership, and the Pacific Alliance, in which Mexico is a founding member.
-Although the Mexican government has struggled admirably against the transnational criminal cartels which have produced more than 80,000 deaths in the country during the past two presidential administrations,24 as with the US campaigns in Iraq and Afghanistan, the threat continues to evolve, even as Mexico continues to win the battles.
+In addition, Mexico is an important economic and political actor in the Pacific, and its leadership will be important to the future of structures that define the trade and political regime that prevail in the Pacific, including APEC, the Trans-Pacific Partnership, and the Pacific Alliance, in which Mexico is a founding member.

+Although the Mexican government has struggled admirably against the transnational criminal cartels which have produced more than 80,000 deaths in the country during the past two presidential administrations.
+As with the U.S. campaigns in Iraq and Afghanistan, the threat continues to evolve, even as the Mexican government continues to win the battles.
-As the regime of President Enrique Peña Nieto nears its end, the organized crime challenge in Mexico appears to be moving toward a new phase of crisis.25 The struggle of the past decade has splintered the major criminal organizations that once dominated the country into more than 60 violent gangs and factions, whose less experienced leaderships and infighting has expanded violence in states such as Guerrero, Michoacán, and the state of Mexico, bordering the capital.
-As the richest and most internationally connected criminal federation-Sinaloa weakens, the more aggressive, similarly internationally connected cartel Jalisco New Generation is both growing in power and building alliances with the remnants of other groups such as the Tijuana and Juarez cartels and the Beltrán-Leyva

-Cartel organization to take on Sinaloa, in what could unleash a new major wave of violence in the country.
+As the regime of Enrique Peña Nieto nears its end, the organized crime challenge in Mexico appears to be moving toward a new phase of crisis.
+The struggle of the past decade has splintered the major criminal organizations that once dominated the country into over 60 violent gangs and factions, whose less experienced leaderships and infighting has expanded violence in states such as Guerrero, Michoacán, and the state of Mexico, bordering the capital.
+As the richest and most internationally connected criminal federation, Sinaloa, weakens, the more aggressive, similarly internationally connected cartel Jalisco Nueva Generation (CJNG) is both growing in power and building alliances with the remnants of other groups such as the Tijuana and Juarez cartels and the Beltran Leyva organization to take on Sinaloa, in what could unleash a new major wave of violence in the country.